TumCucTom/u3core/code/frontend/README.md

     - Server handles actual request with database
   - Uses regex to ensure passwords and emails match the correct patterns
   - Does not handle async encryption for passwords

-## Web Server
-- Handles SQL calls to the user database
-- Performs async encryption for passwords